 - Flower crown

-How To Instructions For Easy Sugar Skull Makeup (Dia de Los Muertos Makeup)
+Instructions For Easy Sugar Skull Makeup (Dia de Los Muertos Makeup)

 - Start by outlining the areas you will be hallowing out or covering in black.
 This is usually the eye sockets, hallows of the cheeks, nose, and temples.

-- Using a white grease paint, face paint or liner color the surrounding areas.
-I personally used a jumbo white liner and a buffing brush to smooth it out.
+- Using a white base, grease paint, face paint or liner, color the surrounding areas.
+I personally used a jumbo white liner and a buffing brush in circular motions to smooth it out.

-- You will want to set the makeup so it does not smug and will last through the night so use a white powder or translucent powder all over the face.
-I used a translucent powder.
+- You will want to set the makeup so it does not smudge and will last through the night so use a white powder or translucent powder all over the face.
+I used a translucent powder to set it.

-4. Next, use your black grease paint, face paint or liner to fill in the hallow areas.
+4. Next, use your black grease paint, face paint or liner to draw black lines.
+Then, fill in the hallow areas.

 5. To set the black use a black eyeshadow.
 Use dabbing motions to pack the shadow on the area.

-6. Using a black eyeliner sketch out patterns on the forehead, chin, lips, around the eyes and on the cheeks (optional).
+6. Using a black eyeliner sketch out patterns on the forehead, chin, around the eyes and on the cheeks (optional).
 Vertical lines on the lips can be used to create the look of teeth in a skull.

 Pretty Day Of The Dead Makeup-